A guided workflow to transform data before analysis.

 → Non-technical analysts, who needed an accessible, guided way to perform basic transformations.

-This duality became the foundation of the design challenge: how to support both audiences in a single, coherent interface.
+That's what shaped the design challenge: how to support both types of users in the same interface.

 02 — Ideation & Strategy